wolfeidau/wolfeidau_site/content/post/2015-03-04-using-sublime-text-for-go-development.md

 For the last 6 months I have been using [Go](http://golang.org) as my primary development language and for a large part of that I have been using [sublime text 3](http://www.sublimetext.com/3).
 Along the way the go developers have released quite a few handy and time saving tools which have all been supported by [GoSublime](https://github.com/DisposaBoy/GoSublime) with some assembly required.
 This post will provide a rundown on how to setup go-sublime and the array of tools which make golang development as productive as possible.

-So firstly if your new to golang then before you start setup your workspace, firstly watch this video [Writing, building, installing, and testing Go code](https://www.youtube.com/watch?v=XCsL89YtqCs).
+So firstly if you're new to golang then before you start setup your workspace, firstly watch this video [Writing, building, installing, and testing Go code](https://www.youtube.com/watch?v=XCsL89YtqCs).

 When I am setting a new system up I typically run the following commands in OSX or Linux, this example is of course for bash, if you use zsh I am sure you can adapt this where needed.